 We ALL face challenges throughout our lives.
 These challenges can include anything from the everyday stressors of work, finances, and relationships to the trauma of abuse, assault, health issues, or loss.
 No matter how large or small our challenges may appear, I believe that our suffering is more directly related to our inner worlds, where we experience doubt, fear, guilt, anxiety, grief, anger, and hopelessness.

 I work as a Licensed Psychologist in Portland, Oregon, and I am a preferred or participating provider with BlueCross BlueShield, Aetna, and Moda.
-I may also accept other insurance as an out-of-network provider.
-If you would like more information on my fees or assistance in navigating your insurance benefits, please contact me.
-I’ll be glad to help.
+I am currently seeing most of my clients using a video conferencing service, but I am starting to see some clients in my office.

 Thank you for your interest!